asprouse/serverless-webpack-plugin/README.md

 ]
 ```

 * In the `custom` property of either your `s-project.json` or `s-function.json` add an webpack property.
-The configPath is relative to the project root.
+The configPath is relative to the webpack.config.js file.

 ```javascript
 {